2023 EFL League Two play-off final

-The 2023 EFL League Two play-off final was an association football match that took place on 28 May 2023 at Wembley Stadium, London, between Stockport County and Carlisle United, to determine the fourth and final team to gain promotion from EFL League Two, the fourth tier of English football, to EFL League One.
+The 2023 EFL League Two play-off final was an association football match that took place on 28 May 2023 at Wembley Stadium, London, between Stockport County and Carlisle United.
+The match determined the fourth and final team to gain promotion from EFL League Two, the fourth tier of English football, to EFL League One.
 The top three teams of the 2022–23 EFL League Two, Leyton Orient, Stevenage and Northampton Town, gained automatic promotion to League One, while the clubs placed from fourth to seventh in the table took part in the 2023 English Football League play-offs.
-The winners of the play-off semi-finals competed for the final place for the 2023–24 season in League One.
+The winners of the play-off semi-finals competed for the final promotion place for the 2023–24 season in League One.

 Tom Nield was the referee for the match, which was played in front of 34,004 spectators.
 Stockport took the lead through an own goal in the first half when Carlisle's Jon Mellish deflected a cross over his own goalkeeper.
 They held the lead until the 84th minute but Carlisle then scored an equaliser when Omari Patrick hit a low shot into Stockport's goal.
 The game finished 1–1 after 90 minutes and went to extra time.
 There were no further goals in the additional period so the match was decided by a penalty shoot-out.
 Carlisle scored all of their penalties, but Stockport missed their second when Carlisle's goalkeeper Tomáš Holý saved Ryan Rydel's shot.
-This gave Carlisle a 5–4 shoot-out win and a position in League One.
+This gave Carlisle a 5–4 shoot-out win and promotion to League One.